tkf/compapp/doc/source/features.rst

 When parameters have deeply nested structure, it is hard to run a simulation or analysis with slightly different parameters.
-`.Application.cli` provides CLI to set such "deep parameters" on the fly.
+`.Application.cli` provides a CLI to set such "deep parameters" on the fly.